In this guide

 Decision makers must consider how much weight to place upon any evidence a nurse, midwife or nursing associate provides.
 In particular:

 - A reflective piece can be considered ‘evidence’, although the decision maker should consider at what stage in the proceedings it was produced.

 - Testimonials from a manager or supervisor should carry more weight than those from friends or colleagues.
 References or testimonials should be signed by the author, dated, on letter-headed paper, and include contact details so we are able to verify the contents of the reference or testimonial.

-- It should be clear that the author is aware of the full details of the allegations against the nurse or midwife, and of the nurse or midwife’s acceptance of the charges.
+- It should be clear that the author is aware of the full details of the allegations against the nurse, midwife or nursing associate, and of the nurse, midwife or nursing associate’s acceptance of the charges.

 - The content of the reference or testimonial should be relevant to the issues being considered by the decision maker.

 - Evidence of training courses should be carefully considered.
 Decision makers should look at the duration of the course and the amount of time or focus placed on topics which address the relevant concerns.
-Courses with a practical element and formal assessment (with results available), can carry more weight than courses completed online or those without any means for the nurse or midwife to demonstrate understanding.
+Courses with a practical element and formal assessment (with results available), can carry more weight than courses completed online or those without any means for the nurse, midwife or nursing associate to demonstrate understanding.

-- Little, if any, weight should be placed on character references and testimonials that do not provide informed comment on the nurse or midwife’s clinical practice, skills or competence.
+- Little, if any, weight should be placed on character references and testimonials that do not provide informed comment on the nurse, midwife or nursing associate’s clinical practice, skills or competence.